Elinteger/nougat/README.md

 </div>

-This is the official repository for Nougat, the academic document PDF parser that understands LaTeX math and tables.
+This is a fork of the official repository for Nougat, the academic document PDF parser that understands LaTeX math and tables.
+Didn't add anything new, but trying to iron out a couple of bugs and issues I've found.

 Project page: https://facebookresearch.github.io/nougat/